- Why do dogs bark?

 Or it's simply because they know a car journey signifies an exciting trip to the park, or perhaps a less exciting trip to the vet!

 If you’ve mastered the ‘speak and shush’ technique at home but your dog is still being boisterous in the car, you might need to take steps to make the car seem more normal and commonplace, so it’s not just associated with excitement.
-Start by letting your dog sit in the car with a chew toy.
+A great approach on how to stop a dog barking in the car is simply letting them sit with a chew toy.
 Keep the engine off to begin with, then do the same with the engine running.
 Once your dog can sit quietly in the car with the engine on, go for a very short drive, but stop as soon as they start barking, and only continue once they quieten down.

 This will require some time and patience, but persevere!
 They’ll get the message eventually.